Tomy2years/CalculatorApp/README.md

 # Futuristic Calculator

-A sleek, modern calculator with a futuristic black and purple aesthetic, built with vanilla HTML, CSS, and JavaScript.
+A sleek, modern calculator with a futuristic black and purple aesthetic, built with HTML, CSS, and JavaScript.
 This project demonstrates core web development skills, including DOM manipulation, event handling, and modern CSS styling with a responsive grid layout.

 ## Features